Google rolls out new ad setting option allowing limitation of gambling and alcohol ads on YouTube.

 Google's latest moves

-Google deserves some credit with this move especially after being in the hot seat recently due to unwanted ads.
+Google deserves some credit for this move, especially after being in the hot seat recently due to unwanted ads.

 In one of the more recent events, Google received a €100k penalty from Italy after residents were exposed to ads from a French online casino affiliate site.
 According to Italian authorities, these ads were in violation of the gambling ad prohibition in Italy's recently implemented 'dignity decree'.